Views: 28 Author: Site Editor Publish Time: 2023-03-10 Origin: Site

-There are many different types of dry chemical extinguishing agents, each intended for a specific type of fire.
+Various kinds of dry chemical extinguishers are available, each purposely allocated for a specific fire type.
 It's wise to use the appropriate extinguisher for the type of fire!
-Using the wrong agent can cause fire to re-emerge after it appears to have been extinguished effectively.
-Here’s a breakdown of the most common chemical agents used in dry extinguishers.
+Using the wrong agent can cause fire to reemerge after it appears to have been extinguished effectively.
+Herein are some of the agents applied in dry extinguishers.

 MAP is a chemical substance used in multipurpose or ABC fire extinguishers to put out Class A, B, and C flames.
-It works by forming a barrier between air and fuel and also absorbs heat keeping the flaming materials from reflashing.
+It forms a barrier between air and fuel and absorbs heat, keeping the flaming materials from reflashing.
 It is the most commonly used dry chemical extinguisher, especially in the oil and gas fields.
 It's also the only ARFF-certified dry chemical agent.
 Of course, ARFF is short for Aircraft Rescue and Fire Fighting.

 Potassium Bicarbonate is another chemical powder used in dry fire extinguishers designed to put out Class B and C flames.
 It creates a thin, insulating layer of particles that prevents flammable gases and liquids from burning.

-Potassium chloride, or purple K, is used to put out Class B and C flames.
+Potassium chloride, purple K, puts out Class B and C flames.
 It creates a thick, insulating layer of nanoparticles that prevents flammable gases and liquids from burning.

 All dry chemical extinguishers work by forming an insulating shield between the air and the fuel.
 This barrier stops the fire from receiving oxygen, causing it to burn out.
 The shield also absorbs heat, which aids in keeping the fire from growing.
-Furthermore, some dry chemical firefighting solutions form a dense film of particles that interrupt the fire's chemical reaction, essentially putting out the flames.
+Furthermore, some dry chemical fire fighting solutions form a dense film of particles interrupting the fire's chemical reaction, essentially putting out the flames.

-Also, some dry chemical extinguishers create a thin, protective blanket of particles that disrupts the thermal reaction of flammable gases and liquids.
+Some dry chemical extinguishers also create a thin, protective blanket of particles that disrupt the thermal reaction of flammable gases and liquids.
 This helps contain the flames, keeping the fire from reaching other areas of a property.